-Should you sign the card, “Love, the Claus’s”?
+Should you sign the card "Love, the Claus's"?
 Or is it Clauses?
 Or Claus'?
 Addressing loved ones with the correct pluralized version of their last name—even signing your own!—can feel like a grammar pop quiz.
-Knowing how to pluralize last names—especially the tricky ones that end in s, which already sound plural—is a lifelong trick you’ll be happy to know.
-And the good news is, once it clicks, it’ll stick with you.
+Knowing how to pluralize last names is a lifelong trick you'll be happy to know.
+And the good news is, once it clicks, it'll stick with you.

 How to Pluralize Last Names

 Rule #1: A last name is always written out in its entirety.
 Think of it this way: It's their name, so you can't exactly change it, right?

 Rule #2: You never need an apostrophe when signing or addressing cards.
 (Apostrophes imply possession, which isn't what you're trying to do.
 You're simply naming them in the plural.)